BytingBitz/pyscrapify/readme.md

 Data collected from Indeed.com for each organisation review:

-* Rating: The 1-5 star rating entered.
+* Rating: The 1-5 star rating.
-* Position: The provided job title the individual worked.
+* Position: The specified job title.
-* Location: The provided location the individual worked.
+* Location: The specified location.
-* Status: The provided Current or Former employment status.
+* Status: The Current or Former employment status.
-* Year: The year in which the user placed the review.
+* Year: The year in which the review was placed.
-* Title: The title the user gave their review.
+* Title: The title of the user review.
-* Review: The text content of the written review.
+* Review: The text content of the user review.

 The built CSV is ordered by the following column headers: Year,Rating,Status,Location,Position,Title,Review.
 Note: If a new CSV file with the same name as an existing one is created, it will fully replace the existing file.